CodePushGo/website/src/content/blog/en/how-to-send-specific-version-to-users.md

 ```
 Hide a button somewhere in your app, or show the button to only connected users with a `admin` role, for example.

-Then Go to the Web app or native app Capgo, connect as app admin, select your app, click on the device list.
+Then Go to the Web app or native app CodePushGo, connect as app admin, select your app, click on the device list.

 Then put in the search bar the deviceID click on the one found and then click on the Channel link choose the `development`, ask your teammate to open the app again, wait 30 sec and open close.